 Be it commerce or eCommerce, the job of a seller or a manufacturer doesn’t end right after selling their products to consumers.
 Customer Service plays a vital role in the post-sales stage, from the perspectives of both the manufacturer/seller and the consumers.
 Customer Service will directly reflect the quality and reputation of the manufacturer/seller.

 AR is not only one of the best solutions to boost marketing and sales, but also to improvise on customer service.
 Powered by AR, manufacturers can visualize the products sold to consumers and identify the defect much easily than by physical means.

 AR can rocket sales online

-A recent research has revealed that 61% of the consumers prefer purchasing products from the websites that have implemented AR over the ones that haven’t.
-From this fact, it is pretty much clear that consumers prefer to try out their products, even on a digital premise.
-Consumers value the authenticity in marketing by sellers, speaking of which, AR has the upper-hand over traditional e-commerce marketing techniques.
+Recent research has revealed that 61% of the consumers prefer purchasing products from the websites that have implemented AR over the ones that haven’t.
+From this fact, it is clear that consumers prefer to try out their products, even on a digital premise.
+Consumers value the authenticity in marketing by sellers and AR thus has the upper hand over traditional eCommerce marketing techniques.

-E-Commerce innovators, for years now, are still scrutinizing the traditional e-commerce marketing techniques to bridge the gap between consumer requirements and product specifications.
+eCommerce innovators, for years now, have been scrutinizing eCommerce marketing techniques to bridge the gap between consumer requirements and product specifications.
 Today, AR is transforming itself as a solution to bridge that gap, digitally.

 With consumers being provided a digital way to visualize and experience their choice of products, the potentiality of those products getting sold online significantly soars up.
-The co-existence AR powered e-commerce companies and those that aren’t powered by AR eventually has paved way for the AR powered ones to attract ample customers.
-It’s high time that all e-commerce companies implement AR marketing techniques and compete with the AR powered ones on the digital market.
+AR-powered eCommerce companies will attract more customers than those using traditional marketing techniques.
+It’s high time that all eCommerce companies implement AR marketing techniques and compete with the AR-powered ones on the digital market.